14islands/14islands-com-v2/app/blog/_drafts/2016-02-29-why-we-chose-react-for-hybrid-app.md

 We used this approach to hook up View components with our Data stores.

 ## Unidirectional data flow
-But there's more to an App than just the view layer - and this is where it gets tricky.
+But there's more to an app than just the view layer - and this is where it gets tricky.
 React can be used in combination with most other frameworks out there to render your existing data model.
 However the problems with large scale MVC applications and cyclical dependencies are still there, so Facebook created the Flux design pattern which has a "unidirectional data flow" to make it more predictable.

 {% include post-image.html alt="Flux data flow" src="/images/blog/why-react/flux-flow-annotated.png" margin="both" ratio="custom_55" %}